littlepenguin89106/goodreads_review_summarizer/README.md

 ## Clustering
 - Enable clustering by setting `clustering: true` in `configs/main.yaml`.
 - Reviews are processed by generating text embeddings, reducing their dimensions with PCA, and clustering them using HDBSCAN.
-- For each cluster, the program generates a summary, followed by an overall summary across all clusters.
+- For each cluster, the tool generates a summary, followed by an overall summary across all clusters.
 - Reviews without cluster labels are grouped and summarized separately.
 - Enable visualizing by setting `viz_clusters: true` in `configs/main.yaml`.
 It uses UMAP for visualization.

 ## Notices

-- Obtaining Goodreads reviews is not through an officially public API.
+- Obtaining reviews is not through an officially public APIs.
 Please be mindful of the frequency of requests and the amount of data being retrieved.
-- Summary is generated by LLM, please verify the generated content
+- Summary is generated by LLM, please verify the generated content.

 ## Planned Features